Thank you for visiting my website. I’m in the process of refreshing it, so please accept my apologies for some clunkiness while I sort it out.

 My non-fiction writing has appeared in The Age, Inside Indonesia, Practical Literacy and other publications.
 I write about culture, with a focus on Asia, the Pacific and intercultural encounters.
 I also write educational texts, particularly Indonesian language learning materials – keep an eye on my blog if you’re an Indonesian teacher, I’m working on a project that might interest you…

-Translating: I’m accredited by NAATI (the National Accreditation Agency for Translators and Interpreters) to translate from Indonesian into English.
-Recently, I translated some short stories for the Makassar International Writers Festival and it was a joy to help Indonesian writers gain a wider audience.
+I’m accredited by NAATI (the National Accreditation Agency for Translators and Interpreters) to translate from Indonesian into English.
+I translated some short stories for the Makassar International Writers Festival and it was a joy to help Indonesian writers gain a wider audience.
 Please contact me if you have a translation project you would like to discuss.